 Evidence submitted with the soft appeal should include the following:

 - Based on appraisal: Full Appraisal for Market Value purposes (not for Re-fi purposes)

 - Based on Comparable Sales: 3 valid sales form your neighborhood of like properties.
 For example, if you are a 2 story home, the sale has to be of a 2 story home.
 Sales of unlike properties are not good indicators of Market Value.

 - Based on Equity: 3 equity comparables from your neighborhood.
 For example, if you are a 2 story home, the comparables have to be of 2 story homes that are similar.
 It is good to stay within 500 square feet of your home.
-Amenities like decks, patios, inground pools are all assessable and make a difference in the assessed value.
+Amenities like covered decks/patios, out buildings, and in ground pools are all assessable and make a difference in the assessed value.

 The soft appeal is now closed .
 Will County Board of Review will open their appeal in August of 2022.
 Please check with the Will County Supervisor of Assessments Office for more information.